 - 1 Spring Onion (Scallion)

-- Place the Flour and Salt in the bowl of your Food Processor (see note 1 to make by hands).
-Add the Cold Butter, cut into small cubes.
-Pulse until you get a thin crumb consistency.
+- Place the Flour and Salt in the bowl of your Food Processor and blits to combine.
+Add the very cold Butter cut into small cube and blend until you get a thin crumb texture.

-- Add the Cold Water a little bit at the time and pulse until the dough starts to come together.
-You may need a little bit less or more water.
+- Slowly add the water a little bit at the time while blending until the dough comes together.

 Spinach and Feta Quiche Filling